Bosnian Americans: Demography

-The largest Bosnian American communities in the US are found in St. Louis (Bevo Mill's "Little Bosnia"); followed by Chicago, Jacksonville, New York City, Detroit and Houston.
-Atlanta has Georgia's largest Bosnian American community with over 10,000 in the metro area.
+The largest Bosnian-American communities in the US are found in St. Louis (Bevo Mill's "Little Bosnia"); followed by Chicago, Jacksonville, New York City, Detroit and Houston.
+Atlanta has Georgia's largest Bosnian-American community with over 10,000 in the metro area, most of whom can be found in Gwinnett County's Lawrenceville.
 An estimated 10,000 Bosnians live in Phoenix, Arizona.
+36.8% of the residents of Utica, New York report having Bosnian ancestry.
+Several small suburban towns in Missouri contain a Bosnian-born population that surpasses 10% of its population (not including those born in the U.S. or born in another country of Bosnian descent).
+There is a growing Bosnian community in Bowling Green, Kentucky.
+There is a Bosnian community in San Jose, California and the surrounding Silicon Valley region.
+There is also a Bosnian Muslim Roma community in St. Louis.